infracost/docs/docs/guides/advanced_usage.md

 ## Terraform plan file

 Infracost can be run against a Terraform plan file.
-This implies that you have already run Terraform `init`, thus Infracost just runs Terraform `show`, which does not require cloud creds or `--terraform-plan-flags` to be set.
+This implies that you have already run Terraform `init`, thus Infracost just runs Terraform `show`, which does not require cloud credentials or `--terraform-plan-flags` to be set.

   ```shell
   cd path/to/code